 recognize the role of the individual and society in understanding and improving the natural environment

 be competitive in securing employment in secondary education

-There are additional academic policies which apply to all undergraduate majors within the Gary Tharaldson School of Business.
-Please review those policies on the GTSB Undergraduate Programs page.
+There are additional academic policies which apply to all education majors.
+Please review those policies on the Department of Education page.

 Please review the requirements for Middle School Endorsement if that option is intended.
 (For Middle School Endorsement, PSY 332 is required.)